 - Insurance — Georgia Commissioner of Insurance

-- Lemon Law Complaints - Governor’s Office of Consumer Protection
+- Lemon Law Complaints — Department of Law, Consumer Protection Unit

 - Physicians & Physician's Assistants — Georgia Composite Medical Board

 - Psychologists, Registered Nurses & Specialty Health Care Professionals — Georgia Secretary of State